UW-APL-EIS/vernamfs/README.md

 remote$ ship rcat.0x2000.4 to vault

-# Delete the temp file so as to not leak offset,length info
+# Delete the temp file so as to not leak any offset,length info
 remote$ rm/scrub rcat.0x2000.4
 ```

 The final step is to XOR this blob with the vault OTP at the matching
 location.
-The vcat (vault cat) subcommand is used:
+The vcat (vault cat) subcommand is used for this:

 ```
 vault$ vernamfs vcat OTP.V rcat.0x2000.4